 - Ponds or large, open containers of water are not permitted on plots.

-- Planning conditions permit each plot to erect the following:
+- Local planning conditions permit each plot to erect the following:

 - One small timber shed maximum dimensions 2m long x 1.5m wide x 2m high.
-Colours are limited to dark coloured preservative or paint of a natural colour.
+Colours are limited to dark coloured preservatives or paint of a natural colour.

-- One greenhouse or polytunnel of maximum dimensions 2.5m long x 2m wide x 2.2m high.
-Acrylic or plastic windows only, no glass is allowed on site.
+- One greenhouse or polytunnel, of maximum dimensions 2.5m long x 2m wide x 2.2m high with acrylic or plastic windows only.

 - A single water butt of a maximum 227 litres (50 gallon) capacity and of a dark natural colour.

 - Please ask a Director about where to site your shed or greenhouse before you erect it to ensure the structure complies with planning conditions.

 Raised Bed Holder Rules

 - Raised Bed holders should keep their beds free of invasive weeds and plants likely to cause a nuisance to other plot-holders.
 Weeds should on no account be allowed to go to seed.

 - Do not plant or position anything in your beds that will overshadow a neighbour’s bed.